mwielgoszewski/www.tssci-security.com/archives/2007/05/24/dell-google-toolbar-profit.rst

     `Dell & Google Secretly Installing Software to Make Money Off Your Typos <http://feeds.wired.com/%7Er/wired27b/%7E3/119045593/dell_google_sec.html>`_

-    - Those�€¦.bastards�€¦.how is this business practice not illegal?
+    - Those bastards, how is this business practice not illegal?

     *New Dell machines that include the Google toolbar as part of a marketing agreement also include a secret program that redirects non-url information typed into a browser window to a Dell-branded